fuseio/fuse-network/nethermind/OE_Migration.md

 docker logs netstats
 ```

-### Troubleshooting
+### Support and Issues

-- If you encounter issues during the migration, please reach out to us for support at nodes-support@fuse.io.
+If you encounter issues during the migration, please post an issue on [GitHub](https://github.com/fuseio/fuse-network/issues) and specify `[OE Migration]` in the title.
+This will help us identify and address migration-related issues more efficiently.